 Sometimes scattering by dust is more significant, and that is essentially independent of wavelength.
 However, many people want lasers whose beams are visible from the side in clean air.

-So, a reasonable predictor of visibility of the beam's path tracing through clean air, is output power times the scotopic function, divided by wavelength to the 4th power.
+So, a reasonable predictor of visibility of the beam's path through clean air is output power times the scotopic function, divided by wavelength to the 4th power.

-Following is a table of scotopic function divided by wavelength to the 4th power, normalized to have maximum value of 1, for some common laser wavelengths (6.324E10 times scotopic function divided by wavelength^4):
+Following is a table of scotopic function divided by wavelength to the 4th power, normalized to have maximum value of 1, for some common laser wavelengths (6.324E10 times scotopic function divided by wavelength^4), along with an alternative.

 Commercially available laser pointers whose output is a laser diode wavelength as of this time have only been red or violet, with the exception of a recent slightly violetish blue one.
 Lower cost red diode laser pointers have had wavelength mainly close to 645-650 nm.